 Sought out for his “rich and resonant” and “sweet, well-projected lyric tenor,” Michael Desnoyers has sung over 50 different roles across San Francisco Bay Area stages, including performances with Opera San Jose, West Bay Opera, West Edge Opera, Festival Opera, Lamplighters Music Theatre, Cinnabar Theatre, Ars Minerva, Pocket Opera, and the Handel Opera Project.
 Highlights from 2018 include Frederic in The Pirates of Penzance, Marco in The Gondoliers, Gennaro in Lucrezia Borgia, Paolino in Il matrimonio segreto, and the tenor solos in Orff’s Carmina Burana and Bach’s Johannes-Passion.

 A passionate and active supporter of music education, Mr. Desnoyers is an Artist in Residence at Ruth Asawa School of the Arts, where he conducts the tenor/bass ensemble The Clef Hangers, stage directs opera, and teaches vocal technique, musicianship, diction, and jazz history.
-He has performed with the San Francisco Opera Guild’s program Opera a la Carte for seven seasons, bringing shortened versions of popular operas to elementary and middle schools.
+He has performed with the San Francisco Opera Guild’s program Opera a la Carte for eight seasons, bringing shortened versions of popular operas to elementary and middle schools.